mb-kaizen/geo/README.md

-A simple Rails app built to experiment with Mapbox, Materialize, and Chart.js.
+An experiment with Mapbox, Materialize, and Chart.js.

 Can be found here:
 https://sleepy-badlands-62511.herokuapp.com/